tsaofa/Projects/README.md

 Are you ever curious why flights are delayed, and which airlines are the most reliable?
 This analysis explored the different causes to a delay in flights using a variety of data visualization.
 Additionally, it showcases the use of LightGBM in a classification problem and attempts to explain the results using SHAP values.

-**Topics and Tools**: inferential statistics, LightGBM classification, randomized grid search, SHAP values, Plotly
+**Topics and Tools**: inferential statistics, LightGBM classification, randomized grid search, SHAP values

 [Jupyter Notebook](https://github.com/tsaofa/Projects/blob/master/Flight%20Analytics/Flight%20Analytics.ipynb)